 Topics and summary description Assessment: Large turbines (80-150m) Assessment: Medium turbines (50-80m) Scale and openness The broad rolling hills of this landscape lie between 200 and 380m and merge with the upper slopes of the Rhinns of Kells ridge.
 They have a medium to large scale although scale is reduced within the many incised valleys which cut through often steep slopes.
 Extensive forest cover limits the degree of openness.
 This typology could relate to the medium to large scale found within the majority of this landscape although it would dominate the narrower incised valleys.
-Sensitivity rating: Medium This typology could relate to the medium to large scale found within the majority of this landscape although it would dominate the narrower incised valleys.
-Sensitivity rating: Medium Landform These rolling foothills are dissected by incised river valleys that fan out from the Polharrow and Polmaddy Burns.
+Sensitivity rating: Medium Sensitivity rating: Medium Landform These rolling foothills are dissected by incised river valleys that fan out from the Polharrow and Polmaddy Burns.
 The hills have a stronger interlocking character south-west of Forrest Lodge.
 Hill tops are generally rounded and slopes fairly broad and gentle but with occasional craggy hill tops and steep slopes (some of these masked by forestry) reflecting the more dramatic granite geology and ruggedness of the adjacent Rhinns of Kells.
 Occasional steep slopes and craggy hill tops would be highly sensitive although the smoother and broader hill tops and slacker hill slopes would relate better to this typology.
-Sensitivity rating: Medium This typology would have similar effects to the large typology on more complex landform although there are greater opportunities to accommodate this smaller typology on gentler lower slopes.
-Sensitivity rating: Medium-low Land cover and landmark features , , , , Dense coniferous forest covers the majority of this unit, extending high onto the upper slopes of the Rhinns of Kells ridge, within the Polmaddy valley to the north and on the west-facing slopes of Bennan Hill north-east of Clatteringshaws Loch.
+This typology would have similar effects to the large typology on more complex landform although there are greater opportunities to accommodate this smaller typology on gentler lower slopes.
+Sensitivity rating: Medium Sensitivity rating: Medium-low Land cover and landmark features Dense coniferous forest covers the majority of this unit, extending high onto the upper slopes of the Rhinns of Kells ridge, within the Polmaddy valley to the north and on the west-facing slopes of Bennan Hill north-east of Clatteringshaws Loch.
 Grass moorland covers lower hill slopes and small woodlands and shelterbelts are prominent features within the lower reaches of the Polharrow Burn.
 Occasional small lochs sit within the folds of hills while the impounded Clatteringshaws Loch is a key landmark feature due to its size and location.
 Occasional open hill tops within dense forestry provide interest and contrast with the uniformity of commercially managed spruce plantation.
 Development which was sited upon, or visually intruded on, these hill tops would diminish this contrast.
 The setting of landmark lochs and more naturalistic pattern of wooded river valleys which increase diversity could also be affected by nearby development.
 This typology could however relate to the overall simple pattern of moorland and commercial forestry which dominates this landscape.
-Sensitivity rating: Medium Occasional open hill tops within dense forestry provide interest and contrast with the uniformity of commercially managed spruce plantation.
+Occasional open hill tops within dense forestry provide interest and contrast with the uniformity of commercially managed spruce plantation.
 Development which was sited upon, or visually intruded on, these hill tops would diminish this contrast.
 The setting of landmark lochs and more naturalistic pattern of wooded river valleys which increase diversity could also be affected by nearby development.
 This typology could however relate to the overall simple pattern of moorland and commercial forestry which dominates this landscape.
-Sensitivity rating: Medium
+Sensitivity rating: Medium Sensitivity rating: Medium